-In periods of stress or crisis girls are often the first to drop out of school to help their families make money, do domestic chores or look after siblings.
+In periods of crisis, girls are often the first to drop out of school to help their families make money, do domestic chores or look after their brothers and sisters.
 If they are out of school, they are less likely to learn about climate change and how to deal with its effects.

 When families’ income and ability to survive are put at risk, child marriage can be seen as a way to reduce the financial burden of taking care of girls.